nova-iris/eks-infrastructure/README.md

 ### Addons Module
 Contains all the Kubernetes add-ons deployed via Helm:
-- AWS Load Balancer Controller
+- AWS Load Balancer Controller (Version: 1.12.0)
-- External DNS for Route53 integration
+- External DNS for Route53 integration (Version: 6.20.0)
-- cert-manager for certificate management
+- cert-manager for certificate management (Version: v1.17.1)
-- ArgoCD for GitOps
+- ArgoCD for GitOps (Version: 7.8.15)

 ### Applications Module
 For deploying applications to the cluster:
 - Organized by team or domain
 - Helm values stored in a central location

+### Backup Directory
+Contains backup copies of previous configurations:
+- Used for reference and rollback if needed
+- Includes previous versions of Helm charts and configurations

 ## Usage